goodnekk/Computational-Cosmogeny/Bibliography.md

 ## Metadesign

 - [Metadesign - Maturana](http://www.digitalcultures.org/Library/Maturana_Metadesign.pdf)
+- [Meta-design: A Framework for the Future of End-User Development](https://link.springer.com/chapter/10.1007/1-4020-5386-X_19) - Designing open systems, Design for evolution, merging design- and use-time, end-user development, turing tar pit, level of representation.
+Information and functionality represented in closed systems can never be complete because the world changes, new requirements emerge and people change their work practices over time.
+Developing environments that allow the “owners of problems” to create the solutions themselves at use time.
+Consumer-Designer Spectrum, migration path towards designer.

 ## Programming

 - [Subject-Oriented Programming (A Critique of Pure Objects)](http://ivizlab.sfu.ca/arya/Papers/SW/SOP.pdf) - Critiques the fact that objects in OO are a "universal" description of an entity, and proposes a system where objects have unique identifiers, but can have different properties for different subjects or observers.

 ## Structures